Ocean surface and water

 Water Sports Glossary

-All the jargon, terms, and abbreviations used in surfing, kitesurfing, windsurfing, and diving — explained.
+All the jargon, terms, and abbreviations used across all 12 UAE water sports — surfing, kitesurfing, windsurfing, diving, freediving, sailing, kayaking, snorkeling, jet-skiing, wakeboarding, wing foiling, and SUP.

 A